fockee/fockee.github.io/index.md

 ## Seminar

-This guy really enjoys seminars and is open to discussions.
+He really enjoys seminars and is open to discussions.

 - Learning Theory Seminar (2022 fall) on the book:
     - [Learning Theory from First Principles][7], by Francis Bach.